Raagala 24 Gantallo: Plot

 Three criminals - Vineeth, Puneeth, and Adyuth - serving a death sentence for murder and rape, are on the run.
-They enter the house of married couple Rahul, a well-known ad filmmaker, and Vidya.
-Much to their shock, the criminals find that Rahul has been murdered by Vidya.
-On her part, Vidya is trying to hide her husband's death.
+They enter the house of a married couple: Rahul, a well-known ad filmmaker, and Vidya.
+Much to their shock, the criminals find that Vidya murdered Rahul and is trying to hide her husband's death.

-This is when she starts narrating her story to the criminals.
+She starts telling the criminals her story.
 Rahul was a perverted husband who suspected that Vidya had an affair with Ganesh, an IAS officer and her college friend.
 Later, unknowingly to her, Rahul secretly operates and removes her uterus because he does not like kids and pressures her to act in his ads.
 That is why she killed him to free herself.
 Meanwhile, cops who are searching for the criminals try to nab them, but Vidya tactically saves them.

-Vidya, observing the criminals' gentle nature, believes they are innocent and questions them why they are on the run.
+Seeing the criminals' gentle nature, Vidya believes they are innocent and asks why they are on the run.
 The criminals narrate their story.
-They are staying with Meghana, a struggling model, and all are equally affectionate with each other.
+They stay with Meghana, a struggling model, and all are equally affectionate with each other.
 One day, Meghana got an audition call from Rahul's office for an ad film.
 Meghana happily attends the audition and comes along with them.
-There, Rahul reveals that it was a nude photoshoot for making a condoms ad, and Meghana refuses to work in the film.
+There, Rahul reveals it was a nude photoshoot for a condom ad, and Meghana refuses to work in the film.
 Rahul pressures her to do the film, which leads to a sexual assault, almost killing her on the spot.
 Rahul then calls his friend Narasimha, a corrupt policeman.
 Then, observing the situation, the criminals attack Rahul, but he manages to defeat them.
-Narasimha comes on time, frames the criminals in Meghana's murder and assault, and relieves Rahul from the crime.
+Narasimha comes on time, frames the criminals for Meghana's murder and assault, and clears Rahul of the crime.
 Then, Meghana becomes conscious, and Rahul fears for the circumstances.
 Narasimha kills Meghana to make a perfect crime.
 Later, the court sentences the criminals to death, but they escape from the cops and decide to kill the duo responsible for Meghana's death.

 After hearing the criminals' story, Vidya decided to help them kill Narasimha.
-Finally, the film ends at Narasimha's home with a hard struggle; the four kill Narasimha and successfully escape.
+The film ends at Narasimha's home with a hard struggle; the four kill Narasimha and successfully escape.